 In the camp, the Japanese withheld the Red Cross packages from the POWs and took the canned meats, canned fruit, canned milk, and cheese for themselves.
 Blankets and clothing intended for the POWs were used by the guards.
 If a POW violated a rule, the grain ration, for all the POWs, was reduced by 20 percent.
 At one point, 49 POWs were lined up – because one POW had broken a rule – and beaten with leather belts.

-When the Japanese surrendered, the camp commandant announced to the POWs that he was turning over the camp to the American officers.
-An American Naval plane flew over the camp.
+An American Naval plane flew over the camp on August 27.
 The pilot dropped a note to the POWs and told them to paint one stripe on the roof of a barrack if they needed medicine, two stripes if they needed food, and three stripes if they needed clothing.
 The POWs painted one stripe on one barrack, two stripes on another barrack, and three stripes on a third barrack.

 When the plane returned. he dropped another note saying that there was no way for him to drop everything, so B -29s would have to drop the supplies.
 The POWs had no idea what the pilot was talking about.
 When the B-29s appeared over the camp, the POWs had never seen anything so large in the sky.
-The POWs received so much food and clothing that they shared it with the Japanese civilians who had been kind to them.
+The POWs received so much food and clothing that they shared it with the Japanese civilians who had been kind to them

 Bob married Lillian Gorka.
 Together, they raised three children; Ray, Cathy, and Steve.
 Bob opened his own insurance business in Maywood and remained in the National Guard and rose to the rank of captain before leaving the National Guard.
-Bob was also active in the Maywood VFW and American Legion.
+He was also active in the Maywood VFW and American Legion.